 So glad I don’t live in some overcrowded city like, oh, I don’t know, Philadelphia!

 She chuckled and grinned wryly to herself.
 Shaking those thoughts out of her head, she did her best to tune into her surroundings again and enjoy her walk.
 When she and her dog approached the last bend and their house came back into view, Sagan gave an excited bark and they both broke into a run.
 It was a game they always played, racing to see who would get there first.
-Sagan invariably won of course, for which Stephanie always praised him, and which is probably why he enjoyed it so much.
+Sagan invariably won of course, for which Stephanie always praised him, and which was probably why he enjoyed it so much.

 After some stretching, Stephanie headed inside and showered.
 She put on some blue jeans and a simple long-sleeved shirt and went downstairs to have breakfast.
 Having already finished his meal, Sagan was lying on the back porch gnawing on a chew toy.